pyranid/pyranid/README.md

   .executeBatch(parameterGroups);
 ```

+Each parameter group must provide a complete set of values after merging with any values bound on the query, and all groups must expand to the same number of JDBC parameters (e.g., IN-list sizes must match).

 Pyranid will automatically determine if your JDBC driver supports "large" updates and batch operations
 and uses them if available.